 Students taking PSW program at private career colleges, unfortunately, do not qualify for this incentive.

-The Resident Support Aide Program
+Resident Support Aide Program

 This is also a free program and requires you to complete a short online educational component.

-Once you have completed the online training, you become eligible to work in long-term care homes as a Resident Support Aide.
+Once you have completed the training, you become eligible to work in long-term care homes as a Resident Support Aide.

 It is important for you to understand that the Resident Support Aide program, is a Resident Support Aide program!